djplaner/memex/share/blog/2023/consistency-scale-templates-design-systems-beyond.md

 ## References

 Fresen, J. W., Hill, R. K., & Geng, F. (2014).
 A collection of suggested electronic course templates for use in higher education. *Research in Learning Technology*, *22*. <https://doi.org/10.3402/rlt.v22.21669>

+Konstantinidis, A., & | |.
+(2022).
+Analysis of design elements in universal course shell templates of high-ranking universities. *Knowledge Management & E-Learning: An International Journal*, *14*(3).

 Hill, R. K., Fresen, J. W., & Geng, F. (2012).
 Derivation of electronic course templates for use in higher education. *Research in Learning Technology*, *20*. <https://doi.org/10.3402/rlt.v20i0.18665>